startin-blox/sib-core/README.md

 - attached
 - detached

 Each hook is a function.
-The mixin compositor *append* hooks.
-If a deeper mixin register a created hook, its function will be called before the current created hook.
+The mixin compositor *appends* hooks.
+If a deeper mixin registers a created hook, its function will be called before the current created hook.

 ## Declare methods
 ```js